-In order to enter an undergraduate course you must qualify for matriculation to the University; satisfy requirements for admission to the course of subjects chosen; and be selected for admission to the faculty or course you wish to enter.
+In order to enter an undergraduate course you must qualify for matriculation to the University, and be selected for admission to the faculty or course you wish to enter.
 Full details of matriculation and admission requirements are contained in a pamphlet obtainable at the Admissions Office and in the Calendar.